Archive | Fast RSS feed for this section

 ½ cup diced, cooked potato

-1 cup leftover cooked greens (chard, spinach, greens, what have you)
+1 cup leftover cooked greens (chard, spinach, kale, what have you)

 4 large eggs